thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing virtual machine add to the backend pool of Application Gateway](images/Exercise3/waf-add-vm-to-pool.png "Add VM to backend pool")

-    > **Note:** This backend pool is already associated with the front end IP address of the Application Gateway via the SmartHotelApp rule.
-The front end IP, listener, rule, and backend pool were all created with the Application Gateway.
+    > **Note:** This backend pool is already associated with the front-end IP address of the Application Gateway via the SmartHotelApp rule.
+The front-end IP, listener, rule, and backend pool were all created with the Application Gateway.
 This step now ties the migrated VM to the front end.

 4. Navigate to the **Frontend IP configurations** of the Application Gateway in the Settings section, and note the IP address associated with the public IP address **appGwPublicFrontendIp**.